kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

           memory: "6Gi"
 ```

-> **TIP:** You should be fine with increating the limit to 6Gi.
+> **TIP:** You should be fine with increasing the limit to 6Gi.
 But if your resources are scarce, try increasing the value gradually in steps of 1Gi.

 2. Deploy the values YAML file with the following command: